-If the Lasercheck Head is correctly aligned, the reflected and scattered laser light reflects back into the center of the detector window.
-If it is misaligned, the reflected and scattered laser light reflects to one side or the other of the center of the detector window.
+When you look under the Lasercheck from the "laser" end of the head, you will be able to see where the light is reflected after hitting the surface.
+If it is correctly aligned, you will see the reflected and scattered light bouncing back into the center of the detector window.
+If it is misaligned, you will see the light bouncing to one side or the other of the center of the detector window.